 Many play power games

 All play games

-(Estimated Reading Time: 1 min, 41 sec)
+(Estimated reading time: 1 min, 41 sec)

 Playing power games can be dangerous.
-It is something different from an amusement game.
+It is different from playing an amusement game.
 A game, in its everyday sense, is something that amuses, entertains, or pleases.
 Children learn by playing; adults play to relax; old people play again with children.

+Many play power games